Ordinary language philosophy: Central ideas

 The later Wittgenstein held that the meanings of words reside in their ordinary uses and that this is why philosophers trip over words taken in abstraction.
 From this came the idea that philosophy had gotten into trouble by trying to use words outside of the context of their use in ordinary language.
 For example, "understanding" is what you mean when you say "I understand".
 "Knowledge" is what you mean when you say "I know".
 The point is that you already know what "understanding" or "knowledge" are, at least implicitly.
 Philosophers are ill-advised to construct new definitions of these terms, because this is necessarily a redefinition, and the argument may unravel into self-referential nonsense.
 Rather, philosophers must explore the definitions these terms already have, without forcing convenient redefinitions onto them.

 The controversy really begins when ordinary language philosophers apply the same leveling tendency to questions such as What is Truth? or What is Consciousness?
 Philosophers in this school would insist that we cannot assume that (for example) truth 'is' a 'thing' (in the same sense that tables and chairs are 'things') that the word 'truth' represents.
 Instead, we must look at the differing ways in which the words 'truth' and 'conscious' actually function in ordinary language.
 We may well discover, after investigation, that there is no single entity to which the word 'truth' corresponds, something Wittgenstein attempts to get across via his concept of a 'family resemblance' (cf. Philosophical Investigations).
 Therefore, ordinary language philosophers tend to be anti-essentialist.

-Anti-essentialism and the linguistic philosophy associated with it are often important to contemporary accounts of feminism, Marxism, and other social philosophies that are critical of the injustice of the status quo.
-The essentialist 'Truth' as 'thing' is argued to be closely related to projects of domination, where the denial of alternate truths is understood to be a denial of alternate forms of living.
-Similar arguments sometimes involve ordinary language philosophy with other anti-essentialist movements like post-structuralism.
-But strictly speaking, this is not a position derived from Wittgenstein, as it still involves 'misuse' (ungrammatical use) of the term "truth" in reference to "alternate truths".